DarkstarProject/xiExporter/README.md

 ## Importing Into Blender

+**Note**: Turn on VBOs or you'll be in a world of hurt.

+1. Open User Preferences (CTRL+ALT+U).
+2. Go to System.
+3. Check VBOs.

-Currently, all objects on the map are exporting into individual files.
-To create the full mesh:
+Currently, maps are exported into individual files.
+To create the full mesh you'll need to import all the objects into one file.
+Follow these steps:

 1. Copy all OBJ files into "C:\objects".
 2. Open a new Blender file and delete everything.
-3. Open up the "Text Editor" window.
+3. Open up the "Text Editor" window (Click bottom left cube).
 4. Create a new file (Ctrl+N).
 5. Paste in this script: